Killing Katie

 Killing Katie is the second album by the punk band Link 80.
 It was released on CD and 10" vinyl by Asian Man Records in 1997.

 It was recorded with Steve Fontano at Fantasy Studios in Berkeley, California between 18–20 April 1997.
 The album was the last Link 80 recording to feature lead singer Nick Traina and guitarist Matt Bettinelli-Olpin.

-It was released less than one month before Nick Traina died.
+It was released less than a month before Nick Traina's suicide.